machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

       print("The gravity on the exoplanet is: ", g)
 ```

-Here, we have placed our algorithm in the <Pydoc>machinable.Experiment.on_execute</Pydoc> event.
-The <Pydoc>machinable.Experiment</Pydoc> base class provides a variety of different lifecycle events (all starting with `on_`), such as <Pydoc>machinable.Experiment.on_create</Pydoc>, <Pydoc>machinable.Experiment.on_success</Pydoc>, etc.
+The <Pydoc>machinable.Experiment</Pydoc> base class provides a variety of these lifecycle event methods that are prefixed with `on_`, such as <Pydoc caption="on_create()">machinable.Experiment.on_create</Pydoc>, <Pydoc caption="on_success()">machinable.Experiment.on_success</Pydoc>, etc.

-The event methods will be called automatically during the execution of the experiment, so you don't have to call them manually.
-For example, code placed in the <Pydoc>machinable.Experiment.on_failure</Pydoc> event is automatically invoked if an exception occurs.
+When you implement your algorithm, pick an appropriate event and add your code in the event method.
 Of course, you are free to add other methods or properties to your class if needed.

+The event methods will be called automatically at the appropriate time, so you don't have to call them manually.
+For example, code placed in the <Pydoc caption="on_failure()">machinable.Experiment.on_failure</Pydoc> event is automatically invoked if an exception occurs.

+Feel free to explore all available events in the [reference documentation](../../reference/); in most cases, placing your algorithms in the <Pydoc caption="on_execute()">machinable.Experiment.on_execute</Pydoc> method is the right choice.

 ::: details Aside: How can I use existing code?